-It also states that there is a story about “the Khazars and their king Bulan” converting to Judaim in 740.
+It also states that there is a story about “the Khazars and their king Bulan” converting to Judaism in 740.
 Then we find this.
 The Khazars are

 “A Mongolian people who embraced Judaism and flourished from the 8th through the 10th centuries on the territory extending between the Don and the Volga rivers, and the shores of the Blacks, Caspian and Azov Seas.

-“In his reply King Joseph gave a detailed account of the history of the kingdom of the Khazars and their conversion to Judaism.
-Bulan, the pagan ruler of the Khazars, in his desire to embrace the ‘true religion’ had summoned representatives of the Christian, Moslem and Jewish faiths to expound their views on the superiority of their respective religion.
+“In his reply, King Joseph gave a detailed account of the history of the kingdom of the Khazars and their conversion to Judaism.
+Bulan, the pagan ruler of the Khazars, in his desire to embrace the ‘true religion’ had summoned representatives of the Christian, Moslem, and Jewish faiths to expound their views on the superiority of their respective religions.

 “Bulan thus became convinced of the truth of the Jewish faith, and he, as well as many of his noblemen, embraced Judaism, which later spread widely among the common people of the Khazar kingdom…

 “The story of the mass conversion of the Khazars to Judaism was used by Judah Halevi as background for his philosophic work the Kuzari, designed as a defense of the Jewish faith.”

 The New Jewish Encyclopedia moves on to say that Khazarian “Jews” spread across Europe, and some moved to places like Poland.
 “During that early period, Jews seemed to have enjoyed a privileged status, evidenced from current tales about a Jewish king in Poland, and from the fact that some polish coins had Hebrew inscriptions.”